-Changes of assumption: Since the previous valuation, the following assumption changes have been made:

-- 1) The assumed rate of return was lowered from 7.40% to 7.20%. - 2) The mortality tables were updated to comply with Florida Statute 112.63(1)(f).
+Changes of assumptions: Since the previous valuation, the assumed rate of return was lowered from 7.20% to 7.00%.

 Method and assumptions used in calculations of actuarially determined contributions.
 The actuarially determined contribution rates are determined on a biennial basis.
 The following actuarial methods and assumptions were used to determine contribution rates reported in that schedule: